 Fish oil is amazing for kids, several studies suggest that omega-3 fatty acids improve focus and concentration in kids with attention deficit hyperactivity disorder (ADHD or ADD).
 This is all fine and dandy but my toddler would rather give up her favourite stuffed animal for a year than eat even the smallest piece of salmon.
 The best way to ensure your child is getting their fatty acids is through fish oil supplements.
 There are gummies options, but as your child gets older the amount of gummies that they require ends up being very costly.
 Therefore, I suggest looking for a good quality liquid fish oil.
 I give my daughter NutriChem’s Pure Premium Pineapple Mango liquid fish oil.
 It is the highest potency fish oil we carry and although not marketed for kids, a ¼ tsp dose is appropriate for children two and over (check with your child’s health care practitioner if right for you).
 Bonus is that it is also great for adults.
 This fish oil’s taste is mild enough that my daughter will eat the whole dose on its own.
 Again, if your child is a little bit pickier, you can always add it to a bit of juice, applesauce, yogurt etc..
 We keep samples of this available so just ask for a taste!
 And if you would be more comfortable using a child’s fish oil liquid, the favourite in store is NutraSea Omega-3 Kids Bubble Gum Flavour.

-Every September, after the first week or so of school, we get an onslaught of exhausted, overwhelmed and worried parents whose children are already sick and missing school.
+Every September, after the first week or so of school, we get an onslaught of exhausted, overwhelmed and worried parents whose children are already sick and missing school and this year with a global Pandemic this has been amplified by a million.
 So what should you do about boosting your little one’s immune?
 Well, besides probiotics, there is a lot we can do.
 The most popular product for kids is St Francis’s Deep Immune for kids, and with good reason.
 Deep Immune Kids is helpful to improve immune function and decrease the tendency of frequent colds, flu and infection.
 I also give my 3 year old daughter two SISU Vitamin C U-Cubes daily to help boost her immune.
 You can also try Astragalus and codonopsis, which are used in Herbal Medicine to help maintain a healthy immune system and as vital energy tonics for fatigue.
 It doesn’t have a very pleasant taste, but adding a little bit of water or juice can help.

 Set yourself up for success when giving your kids supplements by preparing everything first.
 I actually keep a tray on my dining room table out at all times (except when we have company over) that has all the products that I give my daughters on a daily basis and the little spoons I put the liquid in.
 I have a little section in the fridge for all my refrigerated products (liquid fish oil has to be refrigerated after opening!).
 This way I am not running around trying to gather everything during the hectic morning routine.